-AFT is proud to have a workforce consisting of many individuals with diverse skills, values, backgrounds, ethnicities, and experiences.
+AFT is proud to have a workforce consisting of many individuals with diverse skills, values, backgrounds, ages, genders, and ethnicities, and experiences.
 The Company works to ensure that its selection processes for recruitment and employee development opportunities are free from bias and are based on merit.

-The Board as a whole is responsible for overseeing and implementing the Diversity and Inclusion Policy but has delegated to the Remuneration and Nominations Committee the responsibility to develop and to recommend measurable objectives to the Board that are designed to adhere to AFT's Diversity and Inclusion Policy.
+The Board as a whole is responsible for overseeing and implementing the Diversity and Inclusion Policy but has delegated to the Remuneration and Nominations Committee the responsibility to develop and to recommend measurable objectives to the Board that are designed to adhere to the Policy.
 AFT's Diversity and Inclusion Policy is implemented by promoting the following principles:

-- Reviewing progress against measurable diversity objectives and initiatives developed by AFT to deliver outcomes consistent with the Policy. - Promoting a working environment free from discrimination, harassment, and victimisation. - Emphasising the accountability of AFT's leaders to cultivate a culture of inclusion in which the strengths of every individual are recognised and valued. - Raising employee awareness of workplace diversity by designing, delivering, and measuring the effectiveness of programmes that promote workforce diversity, inclusion, and gender equity. - Striving to ensure that all employees and contractors receive equal and fair treatment in all aspects of the Company's employment policies and practices. - Promoting a culture that empowers employees to act in accordance with the Policy. - Regularly benchmarking AFT's diversity standpoint, status, and objectives against appropriate external comparators.
+- reviewing progress against measurable diversity objectives and initiatives developed by AFT to deliver outcomes consistent with the Policy; - promoting a working environment free from discrimination, harassment, and victimisation; - emphasising the accountability of AFT's leaders to cultivate a culture of inclusion in which the strengths of every individual are recognised and valued; - raising employee awareness of workplace diversity by designing, delivering, and measuring the effectiveness of programmes that promote workforce diversity, inclusion, and gender equity; - striving to ensure that all employees and contractors receive equal and fair treatment in all aspects of the Company's employment policies and practices; - promoting a culture that empowers employees to act in accordance with the Policy; and - regularly benchmarking AFT's diversity standpoint, status, and objectives against appropriate external comparators.

-The Board has conducted its annual assessment of its diversity objectives and the Company's progress towards achieving these objectives in respect of the financial year ended 31 March 2022.
-The steps AFT took during the year to develop and maintain a diverse and inclusive working environment are detailed in the latest Annual Report.
+The Board has conducted its annual assessment of its diversity objectives and the Company's progress towards achieving these objectives in respect of the financial year ended 31 March 2023.
+The steps AFT took during the year to develop and maintain a diverse and inclusive working environment and fair remuneration, including gender pay gap reporting, are detailed in the latest Annual Report.

-In the year ahead (the financial year ending 31 March 2023) the Company will continue to monitor and benchmark against the diversity and inclusion objectives agreed by the Board in the financial year ended 31 March 2022.
+In the year ahead (the financial year ending 31 March 2024) the Company will continue to monitor and benchmark against the diversity and inclusion objectives agreed by the Board in the financial year ended 31 March 2024.